 The STBYMD pin is a three-state input that controls common circuitry within the IC as follows: When the STBYMD pin is held at ground, both controller RUN/SS pins are pulled to ground providing a single control pin to shut down both controllers.
 When the pin is left open, the internal RUN/SS currents are enabled to charge the RUN/SS capacitor(s), allowing the turn-on of either controller and activating necessary common internal biasing.
-When the STBYMD pin is taken above 2V, both internal linear regulators are turned on independent of the state of the two switching regulator controllers, providing output power to "wake-up" other circuitry.
-Decouple the pin with a small capacitor $(0.01\mu\text{F})$ to ground if the pin is not connected to a DC potential.
+When the STBYMD pin is taken above 2V, both internal linear regulators are turned on independent of the state on the RUN/SS pins of the two switching regulator controllers, providing an output power source for "wake-up" circuitry.
+Decouple the pin with a small capacitor $(0.01\mu F)$ to ground if the pin is not connected to a DC potential.